-NSW Chief Scientist and Engineer, Professor Mary O'Kane, was directed by NSW Premier Barry O'Farrell in February 2013 to conduct a comprehensive review of CSG-related activities, focussing on the human health and environment impacts.
+In February 2013, NSW Chief Scientist and Engineer, Professor Mary O'Kane, was directed by the former Premier Barry O'Farrell to conduct a comprehensive review of CSG-related activities, focussing on the human health and environment impacts.

 Professor O'Kane called for public submissions to the review to help inform the development of an initial report to the Premier by July 2013.